miguel-a-calles-mba/serverless-hosted-zone/README.md

 ## Description

 This plugin allow you to call a CLI command to create and remove an AWS Route 53 hosted zone.
-This plugin is designed for the Serverless Framework 1.x.
+This plugin is designed for the Serverless Framework 1.x and above.

 ## Requirements